samuelhbne/vpn-launchpad/README.md

 ```
 Note: It is necessary to log out current session and back to get docker group setting take effect.

 Note: Docker installation on Debian variants (including Raspbian) is currently broken.
-Please wait for the fix.
+Please wait for the upstream fix.

 #### 2. Initialize AWS credential and VPN server region
 ```